 Looking after your container ponds in Autumn and Winter is critical in how they will perform next year.

 Container ponds in Autumn:

-- Keep the water level in the container just below the level of the rim - check out the level after any Autumn rain or Winter snow.
+- Keep the water level in the container just below the level of the rim.
+Check the level after any Autumn rain or Winter snow.

-Regular maintenance in Autumn is particularly important for the smaller pond and patio container pond as you can accumulate significant amounts of rotting vegetation in a small volume of water.
+Regular maintenance in Autumn is particularly important for the smaller pond and patio container pond.
+You can accumulate significant amounts of rotting vegetation in a small volume of water.

 - Doing these 5 tasks will reduce the chances of sludge on the container pond base:

 - Remove tree leaves that fall into the pond water.

 - Trim back the plant foliage so that tall upright plants will not drop their leaf into the water.
 Leave them cut 4" above the water level.